Estonia Travel Guide: What to See, What to Do and What to Eat

 On the other hand, if you’re planning to visit other cities in Estonia from Tallinn then you can either take a bus, train or ferries and the prices can vary depending on the season but you can expect it to start around $12 for a one-way ticket.

-THINGS TO DO IN ESTONIA: TOP ATTRACTIONS & DESTINATIONS
+THINGS TO DO IN ESTONIA: TOP ATTRACTIONS & LANDMARKS

 Lahemaa National Park